-Generally, employees covered by Part IV of the Employment Act (see Sections I and IV) cannot be required to work for more than eight hours a day (or nine hours a day in a working week that is five days or fewer) or 44 hours a week, or work for more than six consecutive hours without a leisure period.
+Generally, employees covered by Part IV of the Employment Act (see Sections I and IV.i, above) cannot be required to work for more than eight hours a day (or nine hours a day in a working week that is five days or fewer) or 44 hours a week, or work for more than six consecutive hours without a leisure period.
 Under exceptional circumstances (e.g., urgent work, or work essential for defence or security), these employees may be permitted to exceed the aforementioned daily limit, provided they still do not work for more than 12 hours a day.

 Employees covered under Part IV of the Employment Act are also allowed one whole day (or for shift workers, any continuous period of 30 hours) as a rest day each week without pay.
 The employer can determine which day of the week the rest day shall be, which is usually Sunday by default.
 However, these employees may elect to work on, and be remunerated for, the rest day.

 No statutory restrictions as to working hours, days or periods presently apply to employees not covered by Part IV of the Employment Act and any such restrictions would be a matter of contract between the employees and their employers.

-An employee covered by Part IV of the Employment Act (see Sections I and IV) must be paid for overtime at a rate of not less than one-and-a-half times the employee's basic hourly rate of pay, or twice the rate if the employee is requested by the employer to work on a rest day.
+An employee covered by Part IV of the Employment Act (see Sections I and IV, above) must be paid for overtime at a rate of not less than one-and-a-half times the employee's basic hourly rate of pay, or twice the rate if the employee is requested by the employer to work on a rest day.
 Overtime payments must be made to the employee within 14 days of the last day of the employee's salary period.